 A group of my classmates dressed up as nerdy 1st year PT students for Halloween this year.
 They wore their gait belts, carried around goniometers and reflex hammers, and wore name tags that said “1st year”.
 Make sure to wear khaki pants, since we all know that PT’s love to wear khakis.

 The zombies from the TV Show “The Walking Dead” are called Walkers.
 Bonus points if you dress as a Walker with a Walker (a zombie with a rolling walker).
-I’m not sure how Walkers are different from other zombies, but I’m sure you can use your creativity with this costume!
+There are lots of ways you can use your creativity with this costume!

-Speaking of walkers, why not dress as the elderly with a cane or walker?
+Speaking of walkers, why not dress as an older adult who uses a cane or walker?
 UMES actually has an “Aging Simulation” where all the 3rd year students dress as elderly and put on a parade down the hallway.
 Show off your knowledge about gait patterns and assistive devices!

 8. Reconstruction Aide